-In order to be accepted into the final two years of the BSN program, the student must complete the following requirements:
+To be accepted into the final two years of the BSN program, the student must complete the following requirements:

-- o Complete a Test of Essential Academic Skills (TEAS), with a score of 60 or greater - Satisfactorily complete required general education courses and a CNA (Certified Nursing Assistant) certification course. - o Cumulative GPA of 2.75 - o Minimum grade of C (2.0) in each of the following courses (or equivalent courses):
+- o Maintain appropriate professional behavior on/off-campus, classroom, clinical sites, and labs. - o Nursing or correlative courses have not been repeated more than one time. - o Complete a Test of Essential Academic Skills (TEAS), with a score of 60 or greater.
+The TEAS test can be taken up to three times, with remediation on each attempt. - o Satisfactorily complete required general education courses and a CNA (Certified Nursing Assistant) certification course. - o Cumulative GPA of 2.75 - o Minimum grade of C (2.0) in each of the following courses (or equivalent courses):

-CHEM 101General Chemistry I BIOL 314 Human Anatomy BIOL 202 Medical & Scientific Terminology KINS 110 Wellness & Fitness BIOL 308 Microbiology MATH 102 Intermediate Algebra BIOL 315 Physiology
+CHEM 101General Chemistry I BIOL 315 Physiology BIOL 202 Medical & Scientific Terminology BIOL 314 Human Anatomy BIOL 308 Microbiology MATH 102 Intermediate Algebra